 Gretchen saved the day when we needed science communication/story telling training for researchers working on a particularly complex project.
 Gretchen took a group of reluctant scientists and gently brought out their personalities and best stories so that their dedication, research topic and expertise could be shared with a wider audience.
 It was quite awe inspiring. - Vanessa Barrett, Royal Botanic Garden, Sydney.

-Gretchen began her journalism career with five years at The Sydney Morning Herald and started working ABC RN in 1997.
-She’s produced on most of ABC RN's most loved daily radio programs, guest lectured at various universities, and won several Australia Council grants including for two live performances at the Sydney Opera House.
+Gretchen began her journalism career with five years at The Sydney Morning Herald and worked at ABC RN from 1997-2017.
+She has produced most of ABC RN's best loved daily radio programs, guest lectured at various universities, and won several Australia Council grants including for two live performances at the Sydney Opera House.
 A former music composer, she's also a mentor and facilitator of other artists and environmental podcast makers.
-She's a member of the International Union for the Conservation of Nature.
+She is a member of the International Union for the Conservation of Nature.
 Her philosophy is to dig deep, with a light touch.

 Listen to Gretchen's work here, and read testimonials here.